Loreto Area Cruisers Guide

 The second largest supermarket.
 Seems to have improved since Ley came to town.
 We bought some frozen shrimp there recently that was quite good.
 A few more “gringo” items here (canned diced tomatoes for example) than Ley carries, even a few Costco items are seen.
 Meat counter (their thick cut bacon is lovely), sometimes Johnsonville sausages, general groceries, frozen green beans (otherwise hard to find), liquor and wine.

 613 135 0060

 Small market that has a nice corner of “gringo” goodies including some treats from Costco.
 Kirkland sea salt crinkle-cut potato chips, anyone?
-Produce, meat counter and canned goods.
+EXCELLENT PRODUCE 5/2023.
+Meat counter and canned goods.

 Benito Juarez near the roundabout at Ugarte and Salvatierra and next door to the Coppel Store.

 Liquors and decent wine selection.
 Good prices, where the gringos go.
 ADDITIONAL LOCATION 2022 – on the Malecon a little south of the Mission Hotel.
 Second, original location on Hidalgo, a little east of Indepencia, not far from Pescador grocery